 Implement the composite risk management process to identify and mitigate potential hazards.

-• Age and gender of participants
+• Participant age and gender

 • Environmental conditions (heat, cold, terrain)

-• Equipment availability and condition
+• Equipment condition and availability

-• Soldiers’ fitness levels and prior injuries
+• Soldiers’ fitness levels and history of injuries

 Evaluating Physical Readiness